 Ideas for humane science experiments that encourage students to develop a life-long respect for life while learning good science abound.
-Some sources of ideas are listed on our website here.
+Some sources of ideas are listed on our website.

 Chick Hatching in the Classroom

 At the MSPCA at Nevins Farm, we receive dozens of calls every year from parents and teachers looking to surrender unwanted chicks from classroom hatching projects.
 While hands-on projects offer a special learning opportunity to students, this particular project has many drawbacks.
-Considerations are rarely made regarding the responsibility involved in caring for a chicken throughout its lifetime.
-Children are unintentionally taught that pets are disposable when they are surrendered due to reasons that are simply part of their nature.
+Considerations are rarely made regarding the responsibility involved in caring for a chicken throughout his or her lifetime.
+Children are unintentionally taught that pets are disposable when they are simply no longer wanted.
 The MSPCA is happy to pair with local schools and educators to develop enriching and humane lessons in lieu of chick hatching.

 Learning proper experimental design and developing a respect for all of life can both contribute to a deeper understanding of our world.